SnehaTalukdar/Housing-Price_Prediction/README.md

-# Using Linear Regression to Predict Housing Prices
+# Prediction Of Housing Prices

 -> Cleaning a housing dataset and using Simple Linear Regression and Multiple Linear Regression to forecast home prices are the main goals of this project.